 MAT 242.
-TRANSCRIPTION PRECEPTORSHIP (0.15.3) PREREQUISITE: Instructor permission.
+TRANSCRIPTION PRECEPTORSHIP (0·15·3)

 This course provides an opportunity to apply transcription skills to the physician's office or the hospital.
 Students will gain experience in applying knowledge learned in transcription classroom to medical office dictation.
 On completion, students should be able to demonstrate entry-level transcription skills.